LostInBrittany/launchpad-webmidi/README.md

 </script>
 ```

-You can see the full example in [examples/basic-with-esm.html](examples/basic-with-esm.html).
+You can see the full example in [examples/basic-with-esm.html](examples/basic-with-esm.html) and a slightly more complex one on [examples/switch-color-with-esm.html](examples/switch-color-with-esm.html).

 ### Example using UMD